$SPOT

 Entering the Trade

-Please note that this is a conditional trade.
-The condition that has to be met, before you enter this bullish trade is if we see a pullback to between $102.50 and $101.50.
-Therefore, the credit received for this trade will be different than what we are showing here, which is only acting as a guideline.
+Please note that this is a Conditional trade.
+The condition that has to be met, before you enter this bullish trade is if the price moves to $19.75 anytime in the next week.
+Therefore, the price for this trade will be different than what we are showing here, which is only acting as a guideline.

 Investment Rationale